-Having these features can help to create an ideal living environment for residents, promoting a sense of community and high quality of life.
+These features can help create an ideal living environment for residents, promoting a sense of community and high quality of life.

 Things to look out for when inspecting subdivision units

-Living in a subdivision and living in a condominium unit are two different housing options that offer unique pros and cons.
+Living in a subdivision and a condominium unit are two different housing options offering unique pros and cons.
 Here are some key differences between the two: